hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 	};
 }
 {% endhighlight %}
-Now null check test is in List function.
-And the main task of this function is to wrap any function which returns T into function which returns Check<T>.
+Now null check test lives in a Lift function.
+And the main task of the function is to wrap any function which returns T into function which returns Check<T>.
 Problem solved.
 We can think about it in this way: we have some functions and our function Defend.
-But to use them together we need to adapt all used functions.
-And our lift function solves that problem.
+But to use them together we need to adapt all used functions to Defent function.
+And this is main purpose of the lift function.
 {% highlight csharp %}
 public static void Compare (string[] args)
 {